Module Review: Neural Networks

 1. Key Takeaways

 • Perceptron: The basic unit of a neural network.
-It performs a linear classification but fails on non-linear problems like XOR.
+It performs a linear classification by taking a weighted sum of inputs and applying a step function.
+It fails on non-linear problems like XOR because it can only draw a straight line decision boundary.

-• Sigmoid: Good for probability output, bad for hidden layers (vanishing gradient).
+• Sigmoid: Maps values to (0,1).
+Good for binary probability output, bad for hidden layers due to the vanishing gradient problem (gradients approach zero at the extremes).

-• Universal Approximation: An MLP with at least one hidden layer can approximate any continuous function.
+• Universal Approximation Theorem: An MLP with at least one hidden layer can approximate any continuous function, provided it has enough neurons.

-• Forward Propagation: The flow of data from input to output through layers of neurons.
+• Forward Propagation: The flow of data from input to output through layers of neurons, involving dot products and activation functions to compute the final prediction.

 2. Flashcards